apostrophecms/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 *Summarize the changes briefly, including which issue/ticket this resolves.
-If it closes an existing Github issue, include "Close #[issue number]"*
+If it closes an existing Github issue, include "Closes #[issue number]"*

 ### What are the specific steps to test this change?